Contexter/FountainAI-Eco-System/README.md

 ## Summary

 A FountainAI service must be:
-- **Modular and Containerized:** Built with FastAPI, using a standardized project layout (.env, requirements.txt, Dockerfile, entrypoint.sh, main.py, and tests).
+- **Modular and Containerized:** Built with FastAPI, following a standardized project layout (.env, requirements.txt, Dockerfile, entrypoint.sh, main.py, and tests).
-- **Configurable and Secure:** Loading settings from a `.env` file, implementing JWT or API key authentication with RBAC.
+- **Configurable and Secure:** Loading settings from a `.env` file, and implementing JWT or API key authentication with RBAC.
 - **Persistent and Validated:** Using SQLAlchemy for data persistence and Pydantic for model validation.
-- **Interoperable:** Featuring dynamic service discovery and a standardized interface for integrating with the Notification Service.
+- **Interoperable:** Featuring dynamic service discovery (via the API Gateway lookup endpoint) and a standardized interface for both sending and receiving notifications via the Notification Service.
 - **Observable:** Exposing Prometheus metrics and standardized logging.
 - **Well-Documented:** Generating an OpenAPI specification with semantic metadata (camelCase operationIds, clear summaries, and concise descriptions ≤300 characters).
 - **User-Friendly:** Providing a default landing page and a consistent health endpoint.
 - **Exposed via Caddy:** Accessible via subdomains under `fountain.coach` managed by a Caddy reverse proxy.

-This specification serves as the blueprint for creating new services within the FountainAI Eco‑System, ensuring they are clear, consistent, and future‑proof.
+This comprehensive specification serves as the blueprint for creating new services within the FountainAI Eco‑System, ensuring consistency, clarity, and future‑proofing across the platform.

 ---

-This comprehensive README can be used for internal documentation, prompting new service creation sessions, and guiding developers in the consistent implementation of FountainAI services.
+This README is intended for internal documentation and as a prompt for new service creation sessions, ensuring every new service adheres to these high standards.